vchambers6/chamish-final-project/README.md

 To find our Windows executable please navigate through this repo My Project > Windows Build > Giants > My Project.exe

-To find our Mac executable please navigate through this repo My Project > Mac Build
+To find our Mac executable please navigate through this repo My Project > Mac Build (on a mac this should appear as a single application)

+Some permissions may need to be bypassed in order to execute our project.
+We have tested the project on both Mac and Windows computers, please reach out to use if the code does not execute as indicated in the write-up.

 # We hope you enjoy playing!